wenckerm1lder/Rgstry-roof/README.md

 ## Upstream checker

-CinCan Registry has feature to check available new versions for tool, if this feature is just configured for selected tool and there is implementation for provider.
+CinCan Registry has a feature to check available new versions for tool, if this feature is just configured for selected tool and there is implementation for provider.

-Currently supported providers are:
+Currently, supported providers are:

 * `GitHub` - versions by release, tag-release or commit
 * `GitLab` - versions by release or tag-release